Mondello Park: Events

-Currently, Irish Car Championship, Rallycross, kart and Dunlop Masters Superbike Championship racing events take place.
+Currently, Irish Car Championship, Rallycross, kart and Principal Insurance Masters Superbike Championship racing events take place.
 In the past Mondello Park hosted the Irish round of the British Superbike Championship, British Touring Car Championship, British GT Championship and the British Formula Three Championship.
 International Pickup Truck Racing, FIA Sportscar Championship, EuroBOSS and historic car racing events also have taken place.

 The biggest Irish circuit racing events, Formula Vee Festival and Leinster Trophy, take place in Mondello Park every year.

 Other recurring motorsport events include drifting championship, Jap-Fest, Ireland's only Japanese car show, Historic Festival, historic car show and racing event.
 Mondello Park Racing School is on-site.
 General public car and motorbike circuit track days are organised.
 A small museum containing a number of rally and track cars from the past 30 or so years is also on-site.

+In 2018, Mondello Park hosted Round 6 of the Drift Masters European Championship, and has been on the event's calendar ever since, although it was not used in the 2020 season due to COVID-19.

-The 2019 motor racing season at Mondello Park consisted of car racing days, 6 rallycross racing days, 7 drift days and 26 motorcycle racing days.
+The 2019 motor racing season at Mondello Park consisted of car racing days, six rallycross racing days, seven drift days and 26 motorcycle racing days.
 Formula Vee Festival took place on 13–14 July, and Leinster Trophy on 14–15 September.

-In the 2020 motor racing season Mondello Park had plans to host 16 car racing days, 7 rallycross racing days, 12 drift days and 14 motorbike racing days, however, the calendar was disrupted by COVID-19 pandemic restrictions.
+In the 2020 motor racing season Mondello Park had plans to host 16 car racing days, seven rallycross racing days, 12 drift days and 14 motorbike racing days, however, the calendar was disrupted by COVID-19 pandemic restrictions.

 In 2021 Mondello Park signed a 5-year deal to promote and organise Irish Circuit Racing.
 In past years, various Irish Motor Clubs shared this task.
-Irish Circuit Racing consisted of 5 two-day events in 2021.
-Mondello Park has also hosted 5 rounds of Rallycross, 5 rounds of Rallysprint, Fiesta Endurance Race, and a number of motorbike racing days in 2021.
+Irish Circuit Racing consisted of five two-day events in 2021.
+Mondello Park has also hosted five rounds of Rallycross, five rounds of Rallysprint, Fiesta Endurance Race, and a number of motorbike racing days in 2021.

 The circuit

 It was established in 1968.
 Following investment and development in 1999–2000, the circuit was awarded FIA International status in 2001.

 Situated on 110 acres the facility incorporates 3.621 km of race track, 24 race garages and 12 Hospitality Suites.
-It is host to National and International Race events, Motor Shows, Car & Bike Track days, Training Schools and Corporate Events.
+It is host to national and international race events, motor shows, car & bike track days, training schools and corporate events.

 The Circuit also has 3 km of extreme off-road driving trails and a 5-acre off-road activities centre and the Museum of Motorsport.

 Lap records

-The official race lap records at the Mondello Park are listed as:
+As of October 2023, the fastest official race lap records at the Mondello Park are listed as: